Healey Silverstone

 The Healey Silverstone is an open, two-seat sports car produced by the Donald Healey Motor Company beginning in 1949.
 It is named for the Silverstone Circuit racetrack, where it appeared on its second competition outing.
-The car has a narrow roadster style body and cycle wings.
+The car has a narrow roadster body and cycle wings.
 Designed as a dual purpose car for both road and track, the Silverstone became popular in club racing.

 History

 Donald Healey was a British aircraft and automobile engineer who became a rally driver, piloting a variety of marques starting with a Buick in 1921 and proceeding through Triumph and Invicta, to Riley Motor in 1933.
 In 1934 he became Technical Director for the Triumph Motor Company, responsible for the design of all Triumph cars until 1939, when the company was liquidated.
 During the early part of World War II (WWII) Healey remained at the Triumph factory designing aero engine carburettors.
 He later moved to Humber Limited, where he worked on their military vehicles.
 During the war years Healey began planning a high performance car, envisioned as a revival of the Triumph, for the post-war market.

 His conception of this future car was influenced by discussions with two people he met at Humber.
 Benjamin Bowden was an engineer and artist who specialised in body design.
 Bowden spent time at Farina, and did designs such as the 1949 Veritas Scorpion, but may be best known as the designer of the Spacelander bicycle.
 A.C.
 Sampietro, known as 'Sammy', was an engineer who had worked for Alfa Romeo and Maserati in his native Italy and then with Thomson & Taylor and Talbot before applying his skills as a chassis designer to Healey's project.
 Sampietro went on to design a new cylinder head for the Nash inline six engine, and later emigrated to the United States, where he was hired by Willys, and for whom he designed the single overhead camshaft six cylinder Jeep Tornado engine.
 After the war, while still working at Humber, Healey, Bowden and Sampietro began planning to put their new sports car into production.
 They formed the Donald Healey Motor Company in February 1946 in Warwick, England.
 The original principals were later joined by James Watt, with whom Healey had worked at Triumph, and later still by Healey's son Geoff.

 Sampietro designed the chassis that became the basis for the company's subsequent cars, collectively called the Warwick Healeys.
 The company's earlier cars used a curvaceous design by Bowden, with open top cars' bodywork made by Westland, and saloon models' by Elliot.
 These were followed by a somewhat awkward looking model called the Sportmobile built on a revised B-Type chassis.